 \subsection{Robustness and Convergence}

 Firstly, we show that \arfl is a more robust solution by comparing the average test accuracy in Table~\ref{table:summary}.
 The results show that \arfl is robust in all data corruption scenarios and corruption levels.
 It achieves the highest test accuracy in most scenarios compared with the other approaches. \arfl achieves significantly higher test accuracy in the \textit{shuffling} and \textit{flipping} corruption scenarios compared with all the existing methods, which is especially noticeable in the case of \textit{flipping} corruption with the level of $50\%$, where the test accuracy for the CIFAR-10, FEMNIST and Shakespeare datasets are $70.25\%, 81.30\%$ and $51.74\%$, which are $18.5\%, 14.2\%$, and $9.89\%$ higher than that of the best of existing methods, respectively.
-In the \textit{clean} and \textit{noisy} scenarios, \arfl achieves test accuracy very close to the best method in the comparison.
-In the \textit{clean} scenario, \fedavg and \rfa show marginally higher test accuracy than \arfl in digits after the decimal point.
-This may be due to the rounding errors in the estimation of the weights of clients in \arfl.
+In the \textit{clean} and \textit{noisy} scenarios, \arfl's test accuracy is very close to the best method in the comparison.